tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> I don't know why you do this to yourself.
 I don't know why you assume that I'm talking to you, you're nobody.
 You shouldn't play on my table.
 <Player> Nothing is perfect.
 <JuniorDev> It's unbelievable, the people who used to teach me I am now correcting.
+Break...
+<Manager> You need another domain.
+And you need a new server.
+And you should also have a pre-production server.
+And we need to stop developing locally.
+And we need to start creating sub-domains instead of folders.
+And we want to use multiple languages on the same server.
+I don't know how but that's how it is.
+<JuniorDev> We don't need wordpress, do we?
+<Manager> Now that you mention it, you should have wordpress on pre-production.
+<JuniorDev> What else?
+<Manager> You should have JIRA or some alternative.
+And then we need to do CI.
+You can start moving your apps to the cloud.
+Your raspberry is banned from hosting apps.
+<JuniorDev> I hope this will lead us somewhere.